-Entities associated with Mr James Raptis will provide office facilities, and associated overhead costs, development and administrative personnel to support the affairs of the Group at no cost to 31 December 2020.
+Entities associated with Mr James Raptis will continue to provide development and administrative personnel at no cost to the Group up to 30 September 2023.
+Entities associated with Mr James Raptis will provide office facilities and associated overhead costs to support the administration of the affairs of the Group at no cost up to 30 September 2023.